Miami International Airport

 Delays happen quite often – Compensation could be available

 Passengers experiencing a delay while travelling to or from the European Union on an EU based airline may qualify for compensation paid by the airline.
-You can discover whether your flight qualifies for compensation with Flightright’s easy-to-use Compensation Calculator through the button below this article.
+You can discover whether your flight qualifies for compensation with Flightright’s easy-to-use Compensation Calculator.
 With Flightright, affected passengers can have their claims for compensation dealt with quickly and hassle-free.

 Delay, cancellation, overbooking or missed connection flight?
 You are entitled to: